Austin243/calypsetup/README.md

 - CALYPSO options beyond the ones we use are still manual (e.g., custom PSO tunables, multi-command workflows).
 - Currently the CLI remains interactive.
 Converting it to accept explicit command-line values or YAML configuration is on the to-do list.
-- No automatic submission is performed—scripts just get staged.
+- No automatic submission is performed, scripts just get staged.
+This is intentional on our end, as we often like to double check details on submissions since these searches can often go for a week or longer.

 Feel free to file issues or PRs if you add new features or find bugs.
 Happy structure hunting!